SyncfusionExamples/How-to-create-spline-chart-in-blazor-chart/README.md

 ```

-​The following image screenshot illustrate this.
+​The following image screenshot illustrates this.

 **Output:**